Firewall Setup¶

 Next Steps¶

-With the firewall configured, proceed to Additional Nodes if expanding your cluster, or continue to NixOS Template.
+With the firewall configured, proceed to Expanding Cluster if expanding your cluster, or continue to VM Templates.